redcode/Z80/README.md

 Target | Description
 --- | ---
-dynamic | Shared library.
+Z80 (dynamic) | Shared library.
-dynamic-module  | Shared library with a generic module ABI to be used in modular multi-machine emulators. static | Static library. static-module | Static library with a generic CPU emulator ABI to be used in monolithic multi-machine emulators.
+Z80 (dynamic module)  | Shared library with a generic module ABI to be used in modular multi-machine emulators.
+Z80 (static) | Static library.
+Z80 (static module) | Static library with a generic CPU emulator ABI to be used in monolithic multi-machine emulators.

 <br>